How To Dispose Of Your Personal Information Safely To Avoid Identity Theft

 - Legal, financial, insurance, medical, holiday and work paperwork.

-Personal Information on Your Computer
+Information on Your Computer

-To any potential fraudster, whether they want to play a prank or steal your life savings or your identity, your computer is a gold mine.
-It stores certain valuable personal information that you must take care to store for your privacy and dispose of properly.
-Take precautions to keep your computer physically safe – lock the study door, keep windows closed – and also to maintain the personal information within it.
+To any potential fraudster, whether they want to play a prank or steal your life savings, your computer is a gold mine.
+It stores certain valuable information that you must take care to store and dispose of properly.
+Take precautions to keep your computer physically safe – lock the study door, keep windows closed – and also to maintain the information within it.- Keep sensitive and financial documents in an encrypted file on your hard drive, or remove to a flash drive.

 - Don’t allow your internet browser to store passwords.